 To Set Up Provisioning Profile For Production Environment

-If you intend to submit your app to the app store, select “App Store” under Distribution for production environment.
-Else, select ‘Ad Hoc’ distribution type.
+If you intend to submit your app to the app store, select the “App Store” under Distribution for the production environment.
+Else, select the ‘Ad Hoc’ distribution type.

 Select your App ID.